Wednesday’s analyst upgrades and downgrades

 Though he continues to like the longer-term outlook for Stornoway Diamond Corp.
 (SWY-T), BMO Nesbitt Burns analyst Edward Sterck downgraded its stock in reaction its lower realized price guidance and issues surrounding diamond breakage at its Renard mine in north-central Quebec.

 On Oct.
-10 , the Longueuil, Que-based company announced it anticipates its average 2017 diamond prices will be below previous guidance of $100-$130 per carat
+10 , the Longueuil, Que-based company announced it anticipates its average 2017 diamond prices will be below previous guidance of $100-$130 per carat.

 "Although realized prices have gradually improved over the year ($94 U.S. per catat in Q3 versus $81/ct in Q1), the ongoing impact of diamond breakage and weak market conditions lead to a downgrade to expectations," said Mr. Sterck.
 "Positively, the plant upgrade, which aims to mitigate breakage, remains on schedule for commissioning in Q1/18.
 Incorporating Q3 prices and lowered guidance, we now forecast an average price of $92/ct for 2017, down 18 per cent from our previous forecast of US$112/ct.
 With the full impact of the plant upgrade not expected to be realized until Q2/18, we have also lowered H1/18 prices 24 per cent to $123/ct with a normalization towards pre-production expectations of $200/ct from Q3/18 onwards."

-Citing a lower third-quarter sales volume and an expectation of "weaker" fourth-quarter trading conditions, Mr. Sterck lowered his 2017 earnings per share expectation to nill from 3 cents.
+Citing a lower third-quarter sales volume and an expectation of "weaker" fourth-quarter trading conditions, Mr. Sterck lowered his 2017 earnings per share expectation to nil from 3 cents.
 His 2018 estimate dropped to 6 cents from 10 cents.

 His rating for the company's stock is now "market perform," down from "outperform," while his target price fell to 80 cents from $1.25.
 Consensus is 93 cents.